SalesforceLabs/FluentAssert/README.md

 This project aims provide better asserts for tests in Apex.
 Inspired by [AssertJ](https://assertj.github.io/doc/) and other fluent libraries.
 Currently supports SObject, Boolean, Decimal, Double, Integer, Long, List, Set, Map, Id, Blob, String, Date, Time, Datetime and generic Object.

 ## Usage
-FluentAssert is available as a managed package in App Exchange (URL pending) under namespace `Fluent`.
+FluentAssert is available as [a managed package in App Exchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000GYpAbUAL) under namespace `Fluent`.

 The asserts below can all be chanied like the example below.